How the Ban of Zinc Oxide Changes Swine Health Management

 Minimize Stress of Weaning Piglets with Feed Management

 Weaning is a very stressful time for piglets, and many will not eat for the first several days postweaning.
 Properly managing feeding prior to weaning can help jump-start piglet feed intake immediately after weaning, ensuring that they are maximizing their zinc intake without needing pharmacological levels.
 One such way is to provide some solid feed to them before weaning so they know what it is, where it is and how to eat it when they are removed from the sow.
 Once they are weaned, you should aim to provide feed that smells and tastes like milk.

 Formulate Swine Diets with Essential Organic Trace Minerals

 Even without pharmacological levels of zinc oxide, you will still be able to formulate your piglet diets with up to 150 ppm of total zinc to support health and support the immune system.
 Feeding zinc from performance trace minerals, such as Zinpro® Availa® Zn, as a partial or complete replacement for zinc oxide, can improve the gut integrity and help the pigs to mount a rapid and robust immune response against bacterial challenges.
 This will promote improved growth and performance even in the absence of high levels of zinc oxide.

 Improve Swine Health Management Today

-The ban on pharmacological levels of zinc oxide began in France in January 2021 and the rest of the EU will follow in June 2022.
+The ban on pharmacological levels of zinc oxide began in France in January 2021 and the rest of the EU followed in June 2022.
 Swine producers should begin altering their piglet nutrition and management to improve herd health to prepare for these changes.

 To start the conversation about how you can begin making changes on your swine operation, contact your Zinpro representative today.